 - Chairs and directors encourage new faculty to take full advantage of help in successful teaching and research offered by the University, such as through the HUB for Teaching & Learning Resources and the Office of Research & Sponsored Programs.
 Colleges and departments can sponsor, or co-sponsor programs, to assure that faculty are fully aware of extra-departmental opportunities offered by the University.

 Faculty members interested in developing mentoring relationships should be responsive to any offers of assistance and open to taking the initiative in forming mentoring relationships.
 Mentors may need to be prepared to present a mentee’s case for renewal and promotion in the future.

-Get to know your colleagues by talking to them both at informal occasions and formal gatherings.
-For example, initiate a conversation just before or after a meeting, in the mailroom or at a social gathering.
+A mentee may meet colleagues by talking with them both at informal occasions and formal gatherings.
+For example, a mentee may initiate conversations before or after meetings or at social gatherings.
 A successful mentee will be cordial, respectful of a mentor's time, and willing to take advantage of opportunities offered by a mentor.
-To expand access to a variety of perspectives and an array of areas of expertise, consider forming a mentoring “team” or becoming part of a faculty development group.
-To make the most of a mentoring relationship:
+To expand access to a variety of perspectives and an array of areas of expertise, a mentee might consider forming a mentoring team or becoming part of a faculty development group.
+To make the most of a mentoring relationship, a mentee will:

-Multiple mentors may yield greater effectiveness based on the strengths and limitations of each person involved.
+Multiple mentors may yield greater effectiveness, based on strengths and limitations of each person involved.
 While the assignment of a mentor should be a collaborative process, recognizing the utility of multiple mentors, each with a specific, non-overlapping mandate, may be useful.
-Some of the areas a mentee can seek advice include Policies / Practices / Teaching / Research / Service / Emotional / Special Interests.
+Some of the areas in which a mentee might seek advice include: policies, practices, teaching, research, service, time management and wellness, and special interests.